 The average household spends more than a quarter of its total annual energy budget to heat the water that they use.
-That means that the water heater is more expensive to run than almost any other home appliance—only heating and cooling cost more.
+That means that water heaters are more expensive to run than almost any other home appliance—only heating and cooling cost more.
 So, the decision as to which type of water heater to buy is important.
 Let us help you figure out what’s best for your household.

 Storage Tank Water Heaters: Store and preheat 30-50 gallons of water stored in an insulated tank.